-Over time, your diabetes may change, and you may be prescribed an injectable medicine, such as insulin, to help manage your blood glucose.
-This often makes some people uncomfortable, scared, and even wonder if they've done something wrong.
+Being prescribed an injectable medicine, such as insulin, may make some people uncomfortable, scared, and even wonder if they've done something wrong.
 Needing an injectable medicine is not your fault.
-It's just another way for your healthcare professional to help keep your blood glucose in target range.
+It's just another way for your healthcare provider to help keep your blood glucose in target range.

-- Your diabetes and blood glucose levels will likely change over time, even if you're doing everything right. - Your diabetes care team can give you tips for making injections easier, so don't be shy about reaching out. - Letting your friends and family know that you need to take an injectable medicine to help manage your diabetes may help you feel less concerned about taking your medicine during social situations.
+- Your diabetes care team can give you tips for making injections easier, so don't be shy about reaching out. - Letting your friends and family know that you need to take an injectable medicine to help manage your diabetes may help you feel less concerned about taking your medicine during social situations.

-- Most people with diabetes will eventually need more medicine, such as an injectable medicine. - There are things you can do to make giving yourself injections less of a burden, such as: - Practicing on an "injection pillow"-a soft pad that's used just for this purpose.
-It's worth noting that the needles used with diabetes medications are small in comparison to traditional hypodermic needles. - Trying different delivery options for injectable diabetes medicines, such as a vial and syringe, a pump, or a pen. - Ask your diabetes care team about finding the delivery option that works for you.
+- There are things you can do to make giving yourself injections easier, such as: - Practicing on an "injection pillow"-a soft pad that's used just for this purpose.
+It's worth noting that the needles used with diabetes medications are small in comparison to traditional hypodermic needles. - Trying different injectable diabetes medicines, such as a vial and syringe, a pump, or a pen - Ask your diabetes care team about ways to make injections easier.
 For example, there are prefilled disposable pens that you may prefer. - Talk with your friends and family about your need to take an injectable medicine to help manage your diabetes.
 This may help lessen your concerns about having to take your injectable medicine in a social situation, like during a family gathering.

 Focus on the positive.
-Ask your healthcare professional or pharmacist about how your injectable medicine is going to help keep your blood glucose in target range.
-Reaching your blood glucose goal may lead to benefits that you didn't even realize-such as sleeping better and improved vision.
-Knowing the benefits and focusing on them, may make things easier.
+Ask your healthcare provider or pharmacist about how your injectable medicine is going to help keep your blood glucose in target range.